S3N4T0R-0X0/APT29-Adversary-Simulation/README.md

 ## The Second stage (implanting technique)

-We now need to create a PNG image that contains images of the BMW car, but in the background when the image is opened, the malware is running in the background, at this stage i used the WinRAR program to make the image open with Command Line execution via CMD when opening the image and I used an image in icon format
+We now need to create a PNG image that contains images of the BMW car, but in the background when the image is opened, the malware is running in the background, at this stage i used the WinRAR program to make the image open with Command Line execution via CMD when opening the image and I used an image in icon format.

 ![20240302_194641](https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation/assets/121706460/b3b7872e-1bf9-4637-a13f-ba720c113276)

-After using WinRaR for this compressed file, we will make a short cut of this file and put it in another file with the actual images then we will convert it to an ISO file through the PowerISO program
+After using WinRaR for this compressed file, we will make a short cut of this file and put it in another file with the actual images then we will convert it to an ISO file through the PowerISO program.

-Note: This iso file is the one to which we will make base64 for this iso file and put in the html smuggling file before make hyperlink and place it in the docx file
+Note: This iso file is the one to which we will make base64 for this iso file and put in the html smuggling file before make hyperlink and place it in the docx file.

 ![Screenshot from 2024-03-02 15-39-55](https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation/assets/121706460/40fef200-416c-4de4-8999-f154a01b22dd)